google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 ## Recap: AudioWorklet

-Before diving in, let us quickly recap terms and facts around the AudioWorklet system which is previously introduced in
+Before diving in, let's quickly recap terms and facts around the AudioWorklet system which is previously introduced in
 [this post](/web/updates/2017/12/audio-worklet).